arctop/android-sdk/README.md

 #### Prerequisites

-- To use the SDK you'll need to install Neuos Cental app on your Android device, to request an invite to the closed beta please fill in the following [form](https://forms.gle/yuAehbx1xEPvpzgPA).
+To use the SDK you'll need to install Neuos Cental app on your Android device, to request an invite to the closed beta please fill in the following [form](https://forms.gle/yuAehbx1xEPvpzgPA).
-- The current version of Neuos Central app requires Android version 11 or 12.
-Legacy support for older versions of Android is coming.

 #### Permissions